 Potter’s Village Children’s Medical Centre opened for patients from the community in December 2012.
 Services offered are Outpatient and Immunisation clinics, Inpatient Wards for children up to the age of 12, and a Special Care Nursery for premature and sick newborn babies.

-The Medical Centre is staffed by a team of good Ugandan nurses, led by Sr Jovia Uwamaria with the support of Dr Mike Hughes and Sister Rosie Brown, both from the UK.
+The Medical Centre is staffed by a team of good Ugandan nurses, led by Sr Jovia Uwamaria with the support of Dr Mike Hughes and visiting overseas volunteers, mainly from the UK.
 Outpatients (mainly children) attend the Centre throughout the day, and sometimes the night; emergencies are seen at any time.
 In one eight month period over 3000 outpatients were seen.
 Inpatient numbers can vary monthly from 40 to 150 depending on the season.
 Common conditions seen on the ward are pneumonia, gastroenteritis, malnutrition, malaria and typhoid.
 The Special Care Nursery has three incubators, several O2 concentrators, CPAP (this supports the breathing in very sick babies and young children) and phototherapy.
 There is an excellent team of nursing assistants who are able to look after the Nursery.
 The numbers of premature and sick newborn babies needing to be admitted varies from month to month, with the highest so far being 16.
 The Medical Centre also has a small laboratory and part-time lab assistant.

 The Medical Centre is situated within the Child Crisis Centre and is now well known within the community.
 The Medical Centre charges a small fee for consultations, admissions and treatment.
 The Centre is open to everybody and help is given to those who are simply unable to pay.
 No child will go without consultation and required treatment.